bkomuves/mathematica-packages/USERGUIDE.md

 variables x<sub>1</sub>, x<sub>2</sub>, ... x<sub>n</sub>
 to Schur, elementary symmetric and complete homogenous polynomials.

+These will fail if the input is not symmetric.

 ### Low-level manipulation of formulas containing symmetric polynomials